 As a school…

 All staff have had Prevent training from an accredited Prevent trainer in school.

 All staff have completed further online Prevent training

 We have updated our safeguarding procedures to reflect statutory requirements in the Government’s Counter-Terrorism and Security Act 2015.

 We have direct contact with the Local Prevent Officer and other

 external professionals to receive on-going support and two-way communication.

-Students are encouraged to discuss and explore issues during Space lessons, Assemblies and on Focus days.
+Students are encouraged to discuss and explore issues during tutor time, assemblies and on safety days.